-South of Puerto Limon, on the Caribbean coast, this national park consists of an area of tropical forest and a lovely reef that extends outwards from Cahuita Point, from which it takes its name.
+South of Puerto Limon, on the Caribbean coast, Cahuita National Park consists of an area of tropical forest and a lovely reef with an amazing variety of marine life.

 Coast to Coast